 Graduates may find a range of occupations in the welding field, including manufacturing and fabricating, automotive and heavy equipment production, automation, and construction.
-Self employment or working in heating are also viable options upon graduation.
+Self-employment is another viable option upon graduation.

 Program Learning Outcomes

 The graduate has reliably demonstrated the ability to: